-- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer appoints the members of each committee, taking into account section 117 of the Act; and - (3) A neutral or independent observer, appointed by the accounting officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - (a) Paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - (5) The accounting officer may apply the committee system to formal written price quotations.
+- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer appoints the members of each committee in writing for a specific period of time and the chairpersons of each committee, - , taking into account section 117 of the Act; and - (3) A neutral or independent observer, appointed by the accounting officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - (a) Paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - (6) The accounting officer may apply the committee system to formal written price quotations.